 Being a thirsty plant, Anthurium Vittarifolium loves moisture.

 At the same time, the plant mustn’t be overwatered; else, it will develop root rot.

-Moreover, make sure to mist the leaves while watering to maintain adequate humidity levels.
+Moreover, mist the leaves while watering to maintain adequate humidity levels.

 It is also crucial to leave the soil dry in between waterings.
 While pouring the water, make sure not to flood the soil.

-Do not soak the soil with loads of water in one go; instead, shower the soil with droplets of water consistently for a few minutes.
+Do not soak the soil with loads of water in one go; instead, shower the soil with water droplets consistently for a few minutes.